darksidemilk/FogApi/README.md

 # Installation

 All completed/tested/stable releases of this module will be published to powershell gallery.
-I don't currently have any plans to use
+I don't currently have any plans to use github releases

 ## Requirements